flux-framework/flux-core/doc/guide/admin.rst

 Adding Job Prolog/Epilog Scripts
 ================================

-As of 0.50.0, Flux does not support a traditional job prolog/epilog which runs as root on the nodes assigned to a job before/after job execution.
+Flux does not currently support a traditional job prolog/epilog which runs as root on the nodes assigned to a job before/after job execution.
 Flux does, however, support a job-manager prolog/epilog, which is run at the same point on rank 0 as the instance